 Study Abroad + Options

 Students who choose to study abroad in Valparaíso in API’s Business Internship Program will complete a credit-bearing internship as well as coursework at Pontificia Universidad Católica de Valparaíso.
 Students who wish to complete an additional academic course may do so if time permits for an additional fee.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Valparaiso programs.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Valparaiso programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Be prepared for a sensory delight!
 API students will enjoy visiting an organic farm that produces oils used for aromatherapy.
 Students will participate in a hands-on demonstration of how the oils are produced, starting with a tour of the gardens where the herbs are grown to the packaging of the final product.